camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 - This information MUST be reachable from the operation object — via its `description`, parameters, and schemas — and MUST NOT rely exclusively on `info.description`.
   - `info.description` may still provide valuable context (e.g., authentication flow, error-handling philosophy, rate limits), but the *operational essentials* must be self-contained.
   - Additional information in the operation `description` that is primarily intended for human readers rather than automated consumers SHOULD, if present, be placed at the end of the description.
-This allows to more easily ignore or remove such content when processing the operation for tool selection.
+This makes it easier to ignore or strip such content when processing the operation for tool selection.
+Descriptions also contribute directly to the token size of generated tool definitions, so designers SHOULD keep them concise and avoid restating information already conveyed by parameter and response schemas.

 #### Proposal: Operation `description` Template
 To help satisfy this rule, API designers MAY structure the operation description using the following template: